Hummel (vehicle)

-Hummel (German: "bumblebee") was a self-propelled gun based on the Geschützwagen III/IV chassis and armed with a 15 cm howitzer.
-It was used by the German Wehrmacht during the Second World War from early 1943 until the end of the war.
-Its ordnance inventory designation was Sd.Kfz 165.
+Hummel (German: "bumblebee") was a German self-propelled gun used by the Wehrmacht during World War II.
+Based on the Geschützwagen III/IV chassis and armed with the 15 cm sFH 18/1 L/30 howitzer, it saw action from early 1943 until the end of the war.
+Its ordnance inventory designation was Sd.Kfz.
+165.

 The full name was Panzerfeldhaubitze 18M auf Geschützwagen III/IV (Sf) Hummel, Sd.Kfz.
 165. On February 27, 1944, Hitler ordered the name Hummel to be dropped as it was deemed inappropriate for a fighting vehicle.

 Development

-The Hummel was designed in 1942 after the need for mobile artillery support for tank forces had been demonstrated during the invasion of the USSR.
-The self-propelled artillery already in service with the Wehrmacht had proven of limited value.
+The Hummel was designed in 1942 after the invasion of the USSR had demonstrated the need for more capable self-propelled artillery support for Wehrmacht tank forces than those that were available at the time.

 The first option considered was mounting a 10.5 cm leFH 18 howitzer on a Panzer III chassis, rejected in favour of the same gun on a Panzer IV chassis.
 One prototype was built.